sparsha-bhusal/Arch-Gnome-Customization/README.md

 IMPORTANT NOTICE : INSTALL TIMESHIFT BEFORE DOING ANY OF THE THINGS BELOW !!!!!!!

-Since the recent update , theres a install.sh !
-Now , you can run the install.sh

 # 1. Automatic -
    type the following in the terminal :